Bertik23/drink/README.md

-# drink
+# Drink!

-Program that reminds you to drink.
+Program that reminds you every 30 minutes to drink.

+Very useful on hot days.